percona/pmm/doc/source/dashboard.mysql-innodb-metrics.rst

 |innodb| Row Lock Time
 --------------------------------------------------------------------------------

-When data is locked, then that means that another session can NOT update that data until the lock is released (which unlocks the data and allows other users to update that data.
+When data is locked, then that means that another session cannot update that data until the lock is released (which unlocks the data and allows other users to update that data.
 Locks are usually released by either a |sql.rollback| or
 |sql.commit| SQL statement.